 The Number Of Spatial Streams subfield indicates the number of spatial streams, NUM_SS and is set to NUM_SS  1.

-If the AID12 field is 0 or 2045, then the SS Allocation/Random Access RU Information subfield of the User Info field indicates the random access RU information and the format is defined in Figure 9-52h (SS Allocation/Random Access RU Information subfield format (AID12 subfield is neither 0 nor 2045)).
+If the AID12 field is 0 or 2045, then the SS Allocation/RA-RU Information subfield of the User Info field indicates the RA-RU information and the format is defined in Figure 9-52h (SS Allocation/RA-RU Information subfield format (AID12 subfield is neither 0 nor 2045)).